I have three fish tanks and enjoy giving advice to others about their aquariums.

 Teacup stingrays need big aquariums, no less than 125 gallons.
 They can reach a size of 15 inches, not including the tail.
 They need plenty of space to swim at the bottom of the tank.
-They prefer thick sand subtrates.
-Bigger size aquarium plants and decorations are okay at the sides and back of the aquarium and will most likely not be touched.
+They prefer thick sand substrates.
+Larger-size aquarium plants and decorations are okay at the sides and back of the aquarium and will most likely not be touched.

-The teacup thrives in soft water conditions with a pH of 6–7 and a temperature from 76–82 degrees F. They like very clean water.
+The teacup thrives in soft water conditions with a pH of 6–7 and a temperature from 76–82°F. They like very clean water.

-As for tankmates teacup stingrays can live with most other peaceful community fish species that can live in the same environment as them.
-They are very peacueful, but will not hesitate to eat a smaller fish that fit in their mouth.
+As for tankmates, teacup stingrays can live with most other peaceful community fish species that can live in the same environment as them.
+They are very peaceful, but they will not hesitate to eat smaller fish that fit in their mouth.
 During breeding and spawning, the males may become more aggressive.

 The teacup stingray enjoys meaty foods and a balanced diet, including bloodworms, blackworms, earthworms, krill beef heart, and an occasional snack of a healthy feeder fish.
-Rays do eat a lot of food, so do not hesitate to feed it more if it still is hungry.
+Rays eat a lot of food, so do not hesitate to feed them more if they are still hungry.